Cpt-Baker/IntoTheFray/README.md

 Esc – Pause Menu

+Use Keys: 1, 2, 3, 4 to switch between different camera angles

 ~ How to Win:
 The objective is to destroy all supply depots, with the option of eliminating enemy jets (Not recommended)